-21 CHARGE CARD PURCHASES (MICRO-PURCHASING)
+23 CHARGE CARD PURCHASES (MICRO-PURCHASING)

-- 22 Personnel with purchasing authority must obtain authorization from the incident agency and - 23 Finance/Administration Section Chief to use the government charge card and convenience - checks in support of the incident. - All charges must be supported by an incident order, request number (resource order number), - 26 and valid legible receipt copy.
-The FEMA will consider charge card reimbursement only if the - 27 necessary supporting documentation is provided. - Field offices must ensure that individuals who have made charges on their government charge - 29 card in support of an all-hazard incident forward copies of their signed/approved charge card - statements, along with copies of supporting receipts/documentation to the assigned state POC - 31 upon request. - The default code for charge cards must not be changed to the reimbursable charge code.
+- Personnel with purchasing authority must obtain authorization from the incident agency and - 25 Finance/Administration Section Chief to use the government charge card and convenience - checks in support of the incident. - All charges must be supported by an incident order, request number (resource order number), - and valid legible receipt.
+FEMA will consider charge card reimbursement only if the necessary - supporting documentation is provided. - Field/District/State offices must ensure that individuals who have made charges on their - 31 government charge card in support of an all-hazard incident forward copies of their - signed/approved charge card statements, along with copies of supporting receipts/documentation - to the assigned state POC upon request. - The default code for charge cards must not be changed to the reimbursable charge code.

 - BLM corporate cards should only be used to pay for BLM employee and BLM AD travel.
-The - 2 corporate card should not be used to purchase travel for other agencies' personnel.
-If no other - agency corporate card is available, please coordinate with your State Incident Business Lead to - 4 ensure these expenses are reimbursable by FEMA.
+The - corporate card should not be used to purchase travel for other agencies' personnel.
+If no other - agency corporate card is available, please coordinate with your State Incident Business Lead - 4 PRIOR to expenditure to ensure these expenses are reimbursable by FEMA.